 Your membership agreement will usually state the minimum cover requirements but if you’re unable to find this or you’re unsure in any way, then it’s best to contact your industry body to clarify their requirements and ensure you have the required levels in place.

-If you simply want to choose your own levels of cover, there are a few things to consider when selecting indemnity insurance and how much cover you may need:
+If you simply want to choose your own levels of cover, there are a few things to consider when selecting Professional Indemnity Insurance and how much cover you may need:

 When business is going well it can be easy to ignore any situations where your customer is unhappy enough to sue.
 As a guideline, think about the value of the contract to you, as well as the complexity of the work involved.
 Consider the turnover of the business and your pay as a proportion of that turnover.